Why do My Spider Plants have Wide Leaves? Cause & Facts

 The leaves of a spider plant (Chlorophytum comosum) are relatively narrow and elongated.
 Let’s talk about spider plant wide leaves for a sec.
 You know how they look, right?
 Long and skinny, kinda like grass on steroids.

 Now, here’s the fun part – not all spider plants follow these rules.
 Some might have bigger leaves, some smaller.
 It’s like how some people are tall and some are short.
-Plants are kinda the same way.
+So, plants are kinda the same way.

 Why the difference?
 Well, it could be: